-- An F grade successfully remediated by passing a make-up examination can only be converted to a P grade.
-The P grade is defined on the Stritch transcript key as a Remediated Pass. - A student must have earned a P (or higher) or P in every course attempted to be eligible for promotion to the next curriculum level. - A single F grade not successfully remediated by passing a make-up examination requires repetition of the entire course. - A student required to repeat a course must do so at Loyola and is not eligible to participate in any courses offered at the next level while repeating a course. - While a course repeat normally takes place during the next academic year, the student may request, or Stritch may require, that the student take a leave of absence to seek learning or personal assistance, or engage in remedial work, prior to attempting to repeat the failed course. - Stritch strongly recommends that a student repeating a course also audit other courses for which a P or marginal P grade was received in order to sustain readiness for taking the USMLE. - The transcript of a student who must repeat a course will permanently show the original F grade. - A student who fails the same course a second time is dismissed without the opportunity for remediation by administrative action of the Stritch School of Medicine. - A student is not allowed more than one repeat year.
+- An F grade successfully remediated by passing a make-up examination can only be converted to a P\ grade.
+The P\ grade is defined on the Stritch transcript key as a Remediated Pass. - A student must have earned a P++ or P\ in every course attempted to be eligible for promotion to the next curricular level. - A single F grade not successfully remediated by passing a make-up examination requires repetition of the entire course. - A student with a failing grade below 60% will be denied the opportunity to remediate the course and will instead be required to repeat the course. - A student with a failing remediation score below 60% may be denied the opportunity to repeat the course the next academic year even if it is the only un-remediated course after summer makeup exams. - A student required to repeat a course must do so at Loyola and is not eligible to participate in any courses offered at the next level while repeating a course. - While a course repeat normally takes place during the next academic year, the student may request, or Stritch may require, that the student take a leave of absence to seek learning or personal assistance, or engage in remedial work, prior to attempting to repeat the failed course. - Stritch strongly recommends that a student repeating a course also audit other courses for which a P\ or marginal Passing grade was received in order to sustain readiness for taking the USMLE. - The transcript of a student who must repeat a course will permanently show the original F grade. - A student who fails the same course a second time is dismissed without the opportunity for remediation by administrative action of the Stritch School of Medicine. - A student is not allowed more than one repeat year.
 After repeating any portion of the M1 year, a student is not allowed to repeat any portion of the M2 year.
-In such a situation the student will be dismissed from Stritch.
+In such a situation, the student will be dismissed from Stritch.

-Remediation of Multiple Failures
+Remediation of Multiple Failures in Year 1 or 2

 A student who fails four or more courses in any one academic year during Year 1 or Year 2 of the curriculum is not permitted to remediate any of these failures and the student is terminated from enrollment.
 Grades of U and INC are not counted under this rule.
+Please note, the Student Promotion Committee (SPC) reviews academic performance and competency status and progress after each semester and may make recommendations regarding remediation and/or promotion to the following semester.

-If a student fails five courses in Year 1 and Year 2 of the curriculum combined, then no remediation of the fifth course is allowed, irrespective of whether the earlier failures were remediated, and the student is dismissed.
+If a student fails a total of five courses in Year 1 and Year 2 of the curriculum combined, then no remediation of the fifth course is allowed, irrespective of whether the earlier failures were remediated, and the student is dismissed.